platanus/push_to_sns/README.md

 Now, imagine you have a football match and you want to notify users about a new goal being made.
 First, create a push notification object.
 In Rails, you can do this:

 ```
-rails generate push_to_sns:notification new_goal goal
+rails generate push_to_sns:notifier new_goal goal
 ```

+The parameter `new_goal` will be used to set the notifier's name and the next parameters (`goal`, for example) will be used to add some attribute accessors to the new notifier.
+This will help with the initialization of the notifier.

 It will create the following object in `app/push_notifiers/new_goal_push_notifier.rb`: